RamSailopal/Django-demo/README.md

 # Front-end

-A crude front-end to demonstate the use of Jinja templates has been added.
+A crude front-end to demonstate the use of Jinja templates and database "CRUD" has been added.

 To view the front-end, navigate to: